ProductPromotion

 // results = ["Task #0", "Task #1", ..., "Task #19"] and err = nil

-Submitting a group of tasks associated with a context
+Stopping a group of tasks when a context is cancelled

-If you need to submit a group of tasks that are associated with a context, you can pass the context directly to the task function.
-Just make sure to handle the context in the task function to stop the task when the context is cancelled.
+If you need to submit a group of tasks that are associated with a context and stop them when the context is cancelled, you can pass the context directly to the task function.

 // Create a pool with limited concurrency